awsdocs/aws-net-developer-guide/doc_source/how-to/sqs/UsingSQSDeadLetterQueues.rst

 policy that identifies the queue to use as a dead letter queue and the maximum number of receives by individual messages before they are routed to the dead letter queue.

-Create an :sdk-net-api:`AmazonSQSClient <SQS/TSQSClient>` object to set the queue attrributes.
+Create an :sdk-net-api:`AmazonSQSClient <SQS/TSQSClient>` object to set the queue attributes.
 Create a :sdk-net-api:`SetQueueAttributesRequest <SQS/MSQSSetQueueAttributesSetQueueAttributesRequest>` object containing the properties needed to update queue attributes, including the :code:`RedrivePolicy` property that specifies both the Amazon Resource Name (ARN) of the dead letter queue, and the value of :code:`maxReceiveCount`.
 Also specify the URL source queue you want to configure.
 Call the